guoqingbao/vllm.rs/ReadMe.md

 python -m vllm_rs.server --w /path/Qwen3-30B-A3B-Instruct-2507-Q4_K_M.gguf --d 0,1 --host 0.0.0.0 --port 8000 --max-model-len 64000
 # or Multi-GPU (with in-situ quant to Q4K during model loading, enable maximum context length)
 python -m vllm_rs.server --w /path/Qwen3-30B-A3B-Instruct-2507 --d 0,1 --host 0.0.0.0 --port 8000 --isq q4k --max-model-len 262144 --max-num-seqs 1

+# Or multi-GPU inference + context caching (to cache context, you need to include a `session_id` in the `extra_body` field when making a request through the OpenAI API.
+The session_id should remain the same throughout a conversation, and a new `session_id` should be used for a new conversation, unsed session cache will be cleared.
+No need to change other settings of the API).
+python -m vllm_rs.server --w /path/Qwen3-30B-A3B-Instruct-2507 --d 0,1 --host 0.0.0.0 --port 8000 --isq q4k --max-model-len 64000 --max-num-seqs 8 --context-cache
 ```

 ### Interactive Chat and completion